bcgov/data-publication/pages/metadata_providers_guide.md

 		+ Data quality
 		+ Licence type

-**Publiction timing**: if there is a specific time and date that the release of these records is required contact the Catalogue team to work on timing that is withing regular government business hours, M-F 8:30 to 5pm.
+**Publication timing**: if there is a specific time and date that the release of these records is required contact the Catalogue team to work on timing that is withing regular government business hours, M-F 8:30 to 5pm.

 The Catalogue team will validate the record and if all is in order will change the state to **Published** and you will be notified of this by email; or a Catalogue team member may contact you with questions about your record.